 Steve serves as the Assistant Vice President of Social Impact and Community Relations for Southern New Hampshire University.
 A seasoned partnership professional, Steve focuses on bringing the resources of the University to bear for the benefit of the communities in which it resides both domestically and internationally.
 Steve also leads a team at the SNHU Center for New Americans, an educational program for New American youth and families, hosted in partnership with YWCA New Hampshire.
 Steve has a brother with autism, whom he credits with fueling his passion for community relations.
 Assistant Vice President, Social Impact & Community Relations, Southern New Hampshire University

-Lindley is the Associate Head of School at The Derryfield School.
-Lindley’s son was a school year teaching intern.
-Lindley serves as Breakthrough’s administrative liaison to The Derryfield School.
+Susan is the Associate Head of School at The Derryfield School.
+A consistent supporter of Breakthrough Manchester, Susan has been a frequent summer homestay provider for our out-of-town teachers.
+Susan will serve as Breakthrough’s administrative liaison to The Derryfield School.

 Deb McLoud, Executive Director